 I also recommend taking some of those dirt roads that lead out towards the coast.
 There are some great views from those points and they are much less crowded.

-About an hours drive from Port Campbell this little patch of paradise lies deep in the Beech Tree forest.
+Second on the list of Must See Photo Locations in Victoria Australia and about an hours drive from Port Campbell this little patch of paradise lies deep in the Beech Tree forest.
 Well worth the trip down the dirt road.
 Walking with these giants was a highlight of the trip.

 Along the same dirt road, and before the Redwood Forest, you will find this beautiful waterfall after a 30 minute hike through some Australian bush.
 A very pretty place that makes you feel right at home with nature.

-A 3 hour drive from Port Campbell will bring you to these Australian mountains!
+Fourth on the list of Must See Photo Locations in Victoria Australia and a 3 hour drive from Port Campbell will bring you to these Australian mountains!
 Unfortunately we didn't hit the weather great here, but we did get to see the sunrise from The Balconies which I would highly recommend visiting.
 A short drive from Halls Gap and then a 20 minute walk gives you incredible views over the valley.